rjblack0/repos/unimote/README.md

 paho-mqtt - MQTT (IoT) support homeassistant - Home assistant support.

-Not implemented into code, uncomment from discovery.py if you want to implement.
+Not implemented into code, delete from discovery.py if you want to implement

 ## Overview